 - Introduction to Quantum Mechanics

-We will endeavour to place you in your first-choice lecture courses, but ask you to provide a reserve choice in your application, as your first choice may already be filled.
-We limit numbers in each course so that we can ensure you receive the small-class, discussion-based learning experience we offer.
+We will endeavour to place you in your first-choice lecture courses but ask you to provide a reserve choice in your application, as your first choice may already be filled.
+We limit numbers in each course to ensure you receive the small-class, discussion-based learning experience we offer.

 While you are free to choose any two lecture courses, we recommend selecting one lecture course within, and one course outside, your major subject, and so take advantage of the opportunity to try something new and different.
 Some lecture course combinations may be restricted due to timetabling constraints.

 Most courses do not have prerequisites and are therefore open to everyone.
-Read the lecture course descriptions carefully and take time to choose wisely.
-You will have an opportunity to switch classes in Week 1, but if you decide to change lecture courses this will be subject to availability and you will need a good reason and the agreement of the Academic Director.
+Please read the lecture course descriptions carefully and take time to choose wisely.
+You will have an opportunity to request to switch classes in Week 1, but this will be subject to availability and approval from the Academic Director.